IEdiong/alx-low_level_programming/0x00-hello_world/README.md

 Actual solution in [3-name](./3-name)

 ## 4. Hello, puts
-A C program that uses `puts` to print out to stdout the string `"Programming is like building a multilingual puzzle` followed by a new line.
+A C program that uses `puts` to print to stdout the string `"Programming is like building a multilingual puzzle` followed by a new line.

 ```
 puts("\"Programming is like building a multilingual puzzle")